fomightez/donut_plots_with_subgroups/README.md

 *These scripts/approaches take dataframes or tabular text forms.*

-If you have data as a table from elsewhere you can convert it into tabular text as tab-separated or comma-separated form and read that into Pandas.
-An example, of using tab-separated is specifically illustrated in the demonstrations.
+If you have data as a table from elsewhere you can convert it/export into tabular text as tab-separated or comma-separated form and read that can be used as input by any of the approaches here.

 -----